 - Poor diet

 Floss is cheap, so don't be stingy!
 Tear off about a forearm's length to start.
 Wrap one end around the middle finger of one hand to 'anchor' it and pick up the other end about 4-6 inches away with the middle finger of the other hand.
 This allows you to manipulate the floss with your thumb and fore finger.
 As you soil a section of floss, 'reel' in another 4-6 inches of clean floss with the anchor finger as you release the floss with the other finger.
-Once you get the floss past the tooth contact, move the floss up and down, perpendicular to the tooth.
-Never shoe-shine the teeth in a back-and-forth motion!
-You will either notch your teeth or cut your gums, or both!
+Never shoe-shine the teeth in a back-and-forth motion as you will either notch your teeth and/or cut your gums.

 For most people, a complete radiographic survey should be done every 3 years, and a 'check up' or 'recall' set every 6 to 12 months.
 A complete set of x-rays is estimated to expose you to the same amount of radiation you get on a flight from San Francisco to Seattle.
 Doctors use x-rays as an aid in diagnosing problems.
 Without x-rays 'seeing' the problem will be difficult if not impossible.